Is My Horse Telepathic?

 If the questioner didn’t know—or if Hans couldn’t see them—his accuracy plummeted.

-For example, delivery horses are/were often ‘route-trained’, which meant they knew where to go, when to stop and for how long.
+For example, delivery horses are often ‘route-trained,’ meaning they know where to go, when to stop, and for how long.

 I recently listened to a podcast where Theo Von was talking to an Amish boy.
-Theo was talking about drink-driving being a hazard in modern life.
-The boy said, “Oh, we don’t need to worry about that.
+Theo discussed drink-driving as a modern hazard.
+The boy replied, “Oh, we don’t need to worry about that.
 The horse will just take you home.”
-Theo Von nodded and said “the original Tesla”.
+Theo nodded, saying, “the original Tesla.”

 What Does This Mean for Horse Owners Today?

-It doesn’t really matter whether your horse is reading your mind or reading cues - micro or otherwise, the energy you put out will influence their behaviour.
-This also applies to negative thoughts.
+It doesn’t matter whether your horse is reading your mind or interpreting cues—your energy will influence their behavior.
+This principle also applies to negative thoughts.

-Responsive to cues: The horse understands and reacts appropriately to aids—whether from the rider’s seat, legs, reins, or voice.
+Responsive to cues: The horse understands and reacts appropriately to aids from the rider’s seat, legs, reins, or voice.

-Emotionally settled: It’s not just trained, but mentally comfortable with its work.
-It’s less reactive, more adaptable, and able to tolerate rider mistakes without escalating.
+Emotionally settled: It’s not just trained; it’s mentally comfortable with its work.
+Such horses are less reactive, more adaptable, and can tolerate rider mistakes without escalating.

-Consistent across contexts: The horse can perform reliably in different environments—arena, trail, competition—without losing its composure.
+Consistent across contexts: The horse can perform reliably in various environments—arena, trail, competition—without losing composure.

 Clear communication: It understands the “language” of training and can engage in a two-way conversation with the rider or handler.

-Repetitive, consistent clear cues with positive outcomes for the horse, incrementally building on skills, adding challenges over time that set the horse up for success and confidence.
+Achieving an educated horse involves repetitive, consistent cues that lead to positive outcomes.
+This process builds skills incrementally, adding challenges over time to set the horse up for success and confidence.

-It’s a very good habit to approach your horse with clear intentions, with some idea how much time you have allocated for that task, and an ideal way your horse can achieve that outcome.
-Just these elements alone may contribute to why a trainer can have more success with your horse than you do.
-A trainer will have a clear goal in mind for the time they have allowed, and can break that outcome into achievable steps.
+It’s beneficial to approach your horse with clear intentions.
+Consider how much time you have for the task and envision an ideal outcome.
+These elements can contribute to why a trainer may have more success with your horse than you do.
+A trainer typically has a clear goal in mind and can break that outcome into achievable steps.

 Clever Hans and his effects: Karl Krall and the origins of experimental parapsychology in Germany